ARRC NEWSLETTER – JULY 2020 EDITION

 When developing this guide, we were given access to some wonderful photos of seed collecting and collectors, both past and present.
 We have also put together a photo story to accompany the new Threatened Plant Species Guide that you might enjoy.

 Are we part of nature or defending ourselves from it?

-Reflecting on Kate McMasters and Ian Rutherfurd’s ‘Conversations over a Cuppa’ with Siwan, Pat shares his thoughts on climate change.
+Reflecting on Kate McMasters and Ian Rutherfurd’s ‘Take me to the river’ with Siwan, Pat shares his thoughts on climate change.
 While not a new concept, it’s direct line of threat to all of us has quickly become prominent in this pandemic, and the bushfire and flood events that preceded it.
 The current circumstances have been a catalyst for mass change, as we’ve seen systemic changes take place nationally and across the globe.
 As individuals and communities, we’ve had an opportunity to pause and adjust the lens with which we view our relationship with nature.